Quarmire/Constellations/README.md

-# Constellations - A distributed knowledge system
+# Constellations, a library for building distributed knowledge